 - If someone hasn’t clearly indicated that they want constructive criticism on their kit/roleplay/dodgy accent, don’t criticise them.
 If they have, keep it constructive.
 Remember, this is a fantasy setting, nothing is “authentic” here.

-- Threads that in the opinion of the moderators are becoming unhelpful (too heated, going in circles, an all out flame war) will be locked or deleted.
+- Comment threads that in the opinion of the moderators are becoming unhelpful (too heated, going in circles, an all out flame war) will be locked or deleted.

 - Harassment, abuse and threats will not be tolerated.
 Breaches of the anti-harassment policy on our social media channels will be treated like a breach at an event and will lead to consequences up to and including exclusion from future Five Oaths events.

-- The event team will not give official answers to questions on Facebook.
+- The event team will not give official answers to questions on Facebook or Discord.
 If you have a question for us, please ask it on the forums or via email.

 - We will try to answer your questions as soon as is reasonably practical, but bear in mind that Five Oaths is run by volunteers and this may take some time.